Lifestyle inflation is the silent enemy of your goals

 What Is Lifestyle Inflation?

-Lifestyle inflation, also known as lifestyle creep, is a phenomenon where an individual’s spending habits increase in lockstep with their income.
-When they receive a raise, bonus, or any other windfall of money, they quickly spend it rather than improving their savings rate.
+Lifestyle inflation, also known as lifestyle creep, is a phenomenon where an individual’s spending habits increase as their income increases.
+When they receive a raise, bonus, or any other windfall, they quickly spend it rather than improving their savings rate.

-As a result, those who experience lifestyle inflation are never able to improve their financial health.
+As a result, those who experience lifestyle inflation are never able to get ahead.
 With more discretionary income, they should be able to repay debt, build an emergency fund, or invest more meaningfully.

 Instead, they put on those golden handcuffs — shackling themselves to work and preventing themselves from ever reaching financial independence.